freeman-zhang/TVO_Assessment_FreemanZhang/README.md

 - Header and logo is rendered and is still working on this page

 **Execution results**
 All tests are working as intended.
 Except test for the return to top button.
 Cypress test fails stating that "an uncaught error originating from your application" was found - "Failed to execute 'querySelector' on 'Document': '#' is not a valid selector".
-I chose to ignore this as the test case should be working, but Cypress stated a code error, so I let this test fail.
+I chose to ignore this as the test case should be working, but Cypress stated a code error, so I let this test fail. (screenshots are shown)

 Beyond these 10 tests, I originally did tests for the whole navigation flow, including all other grades and subjects.
 They are in the other test files; feel free to disregard them or take a look.